Bayesian Inference of Spreading Processes on Networks: Data generation

 \subsection{Simulating observed data}

-We use the term \emph{observed data}, and denoted by $\dataObs$, to refer to a dataset generated by some real-world process, and our goal is to learn about parameter values characterizing this process.
-In this paper, we use simulation to generate the observed datasets using the models described above.
-If we assume that the first observation of the process occurs at time $\obsstarttime$ and the last observation at time $\obsendtime$, then the observed dataset for the simple contagion model is $\dataObs \equiv \lbrace \infectednodes^0(t): t =\obsstarttime, \ldots, \obsendtime \rbrace$ and for the complex contagion model $\dataObs \equiv \lbrace (\infectednodes^0(t), \exposednodes^0(t),\summaryCC^0(t)): t =\obsstarttime, \ldots, \obsendtime \rbrace$.
+We use the term \emph{observed data}, denoted by $\dataObs$, to refer to a dataset generated by some real-world process, and our goal is to learn about parameter values characterizing this process.
+In this paper, for illustrative purposes, we generate the observed datasets using the models described above.
+If we assume that the first observation of the process occurs at time $\obsstarttime$ and the last observation at time $\obsendtime$, then the observed dataset for the simple contagion model is $\dataObs \equiv \lbrace \infectednodes^0(t): t =\obsstarttime, \obsstarttime+1, \ldots, \obsendtime \rbrace$ and for the complex contagion model $\dataObs \equiv \lbrace (\infectednodes^0(t), \exposednodes^0(t),\summaryCC^0(t)): t =\obsstarttime, \obsstarttime+1, \ldots, \obsendtime \rbrace$.
 Given $\dataObs$ and the fixed structure of the underlying network, the goal is to estimate the model parameters and the identity of the source-node.
-To this aim, we develop below a rigorous Bayesian inference scheme that allows us to quantify the uncertainty in the inferred model parameters, uncertainty which is inherent to the inferential process given the stochastic nature of the models described in Equations~\ref{eq:simulator_SC} \& \ref{eq:simulator_CC}.
+To this aim, we develop below an approximate Bayesian inference scheme that allows us to quantify the uncertainty in the inferred model parameters, uncertainty which is inherent to the inferential process given the stochastic nature of the models described in Equations~\ref{eq:simulator_SC} \& \ref{eq:simulator_CC}.